My Sugar Free Kitchen

 Recipe Highlights

-• There's lots of texture and crunch from the noodles, fresh cucumber, red onion and lettuce leaves, juicy tomato, and sweet mango
+• Texture and crunch from noodles, cucumber, red onion, lettuce, tomato, and mango

 Ingredients